 NHS Choices Medical Reference

-Symptoms of bladder stones include:
+Other symptoms of bladder stones include:

-- pain when urinating
+- pain or difficulty when urinating

 - blood in your urine